DivineOmega/DO-File-Cache/README.md

 ## Installation

 You can easily install with composer.
-Just add the following to your `composer.json`.
+Just add the following to your `composer.json` then run `composer install`.

 ```json
 {